Von Willebrand disease - Skin

 - Erythema nodosum – Erythematous, tender, deep-seated nodules and plaques, 2-5 cm, located on anterior shins, usually in women.

-- Henoch-Schönlein purpura – Scattered palpable purpura distributed over ankles, knees, and buttocks bilaterally.
-May have associated abdominal or join pain.
+- Immunoglobulin A vasculitis (formerly Henoch-Schönlein purpura) – Scattered palpable purpura distributed over ankles, knees, and buttocks bilaterally.
+May have associated abdominal or joint pain.

 - Capillary hemangioma – Telangiectatic, vasoconstricted patch.
 Not present at birth, but arises within a few months and has deep red papules that involutes after a year.